11 Distinct Careers for Music Lovers

 Jobs in the music industry range from technical to creative, from business and legal to therapist

 You're always humming the latest tunes.
 Frequenting clubs and concerts blogging about your favourite groups, fixing up old guitars, or writing songs in your head.

 Can you turn that into a rewarding career?
 Yes, if you're willing to work at it and choose an appropriate niche.
 There are scores of different jobs in the music industry.
 11 popular ones are summarized below.
 See if any of them strikes a chord with you.

 You're first to know the newest bands in town.
-Hanging out at concert venues and music festivals is part of your routine.
+Hanging out at concert venues and music festivals are part of your routine.
 That makes you a good prospect for A&R (Artist and Repertoire) staffer.
-Scouting for talent, then working with them to produce albums for a recording company, is the basic job description.
+Scouting for talent, then working with them to produce albums for a recording company, is the primary job description.
 A degree in Business, Marketing, PR or Communications will help.

 DJ For Clubs

 Are you into throwing down a dope set using mixers and turntables?
-At nightclubs you’d not only control the music, you're part of it!
-Deep knowledge of danceable tunes is essential.
+At nightclubs, you'd not only control the music, but you're also part of it!
+In-depth knowledge of danceable tunes is essential.
 Impeccable rhythm and beat are too.
 Make a name for yourself and create a loyal following.
 Best be adept with digital technology as well.